syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/TouchSupport.md

 ---
 layout: post
-title: Touch Support in GridControl for Syncfusion Essential Windows Forms
+title: Touch Support in Windows Forms Grid Control control | Syncfusion
-description: This section explains about the touch support in GridControl
+description: Learn about Touch Support support in Syncfusion Windows Forms Grid Control control and more details.
 platform: WindowsForms
 control: GridControl
 documentation: ug
 ---

-# Touch Support
+# Touch Support in Windows Forms Grid Control
 GridControl provides the swipe scrolling, panning, zooming and touch selection (bubble selection) touch support.
 The touch support for grid can be enabled by setting the [EnableTouchMode](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridControl.html#Syncfusion_Windows_Forms_Grid_GridControl_EnableTouchMode) property to `true`.
 This will enable the grid to support the swiping, panning, touch selection (bubble selection) and zooming.
 The default value of `EnableTouchMode` property is `false`.
 {% tabs %}
 {% highlight c# %}